Can I see? — 5 October 2019, Day 1 of 2019 Project 365 — Apple iPhone 11 Pro + iPhone 11 Pro back camera 4.25mm f/1.8 — 2019 Project 365, Day 1

 At the end of my 365-day photograph project, by this time next year, I’ll have images, from which I’ll choose my best pictures and make a printed album.

-I will continue using my other cameras - Fuji X-T2, Asahi Pentax Spotmatic II 35mm film camera, etc. - but for other projects1.
+I will continue using my other cameras - Fujifilm X-T2, Asahi Optical Co.
+Pentax Spotmatic II 35mm film camera, etc. - but for other projects1.
 At the end of my 365-day photograph project, by this time next year, I’ll have images, from which I’ll choose my best pictures and make a printed album.

 I am kicking off my 365 iPhoneography project on the same day of the 12th Annual Scott Kelby World Wide Photo Walk.